Largest prehistoric animals: Hesperornithines (Hesperornithes)

 The largest known of the hesperornithines was Canadaga arctica at 2.2 m long.

 New World vultures (Cathartiformes)

-One of the heaviest flying bird ever was Argentavis from the family Teratornithidae.
+One of the heaviest flying birds of all time was Argentavis, a Miocene teratornithid.
 The immense bird had a wingspan estimated up to 5.09–6.5 m and a weight up to 70 to 72 kg.
 Argentavis's humerus was only slightly shorter than an entire human arm.
-Another huge teratorn was Aiolornis, it had a wingspan around 5 m.
-The Pleistocene Teratornis merriami reached 13.7 kg and 2.94–3.38 m in wingspan.
-Even with lower estimates, it was larger than the observed California condor (Gymnogyps californianus) of nowadays.
+Another huge teratorn was Aiolornis, with a wingspan of around 5 m.
+The Pleistocene Teratornis merriami reached 13.7 kg and 2.94–3.38 m in wingspan, with lower size estimates still exceeding the largest specimens of California condor (Gymnogyps californianus).